Language Specification

 Basic Types

-Swamp provides fundamental types for storing different kinds of data: Integers (Int) for whole numbers, Floating-point numbers (that in reference implementations are Fixed Point numbers) for decimal values, Booleans (Bool) for true/false conditions, and Strings (String) for text.
+Swamp provides fundamental types for storing different kinds of data: Integers (Int) for whole numbers, Floating-point numbers (Float) (technically Fixed Point numbers) for decimal values, Booleans (Bool) for true/false conditions, and Strings (String) for text, and Codepoint (Char) for characters.
+There is also an U8 (8-bit unsigned), but is rarely used in “logic” code.

 Integers